antbirch1990/AIR-Command-Line-Packager-Windows-Mac/README.md

-<b>Adobe AIR App Packager for Windows (.bat) and Mac (.sh) - iOS and Android</b>
+<b>Adobe AIR App Packager for Windows (.bat) and Mac (.sh) - iOS, Android and Amazon</b>
 ======================================

-This is a demo Adobe AIR app for both iOS and Android devices which includes Command Line (.bat) files for Windows users and Terminal (.sh) files for Mac users.
+This is a demo Adobe AIR app for both iOS, Android and Amazon devices which includes Command Line (.bat) files for Windows users and Terminal (.sh) files for Mac users.
 This project was created so that an AIR app can be set up without having to edit multiple command line files.

 (Step 1) Create Certificates and Provisional Profiles
 ---------